Bavarian Forest National Park: Mammals

 The park is home to many rare mammals such as the Eurasian lynx (Lynx lynx), wildcat (Felis silvestris), beaver (Castor fiber), Eurasian otter (Lutra lutra), western barbastelle (Barbastella barbastellus), Bechstein's bat (Myotis bechsteini) and the greater mouse-eared bat (Myotis myotis).
-Also present are red deer, in which two-thirds of the population overwinter in an enclosure, in order to prevent excessive grazing to the land.
+Also present are red deer, of which two-thirds of the population overwinter in an enclosure, in order to prevent excessive grazing to the land.
 Even moose have been recorded in the park, from a population in the Lipno Reservoir, Czech Republic.

 Lynx were eradicated from the National Park in around 1850, but in the 1970s five to ten were released into the park, along with another 17 released in the Šumava national park a decade later.
-This resulted in an initially strong increase in the Lynx population in the region, but between 1995 and 2008, the population decreased significantly.
+This resulted in an initially strong increase in the lynx population in the region, but between 1995 and 2008, the population decreased significantly.
 This was possibly due to the illegal killing of the animals on both the Czech and Bavarian sides.

-Brown bear are not found in the wild in the park.
+Brown bears are not found in the wild in the park.

-In 2016, a pair of wolves were discovered in the park.
+In 2016, a pair of wolves was discovered in the park.